Colorado, the Centennial State, is one of the most beautiful states in the U.S.

 The Proszynski’s Jumping Spider (Eris bipunctata) is relatively small for a spider, reaching about 6-8 mm (approximately 1/4 inch).

-This makes it perfect for exploring our homes, as they can be found living throughout North America.
+This makes it perfect for exploring our homes, as they live throughout North America.

 This often means these jumping spiders are seen scurrying up walls or across ceilings in homes and other buildings, sometimes even inside bathtubs!